python-can-define-radio/sdr-course/classroom_activities/036-Custom-Python-Print-Block.md

 - Put `0.5` in the Sleep_seconds blank
 - Use a vector source (as in the previous exercise) to test that the print block works.

+You'll see that when it runs, the window is empty.
+The print block only outputs in the built-in GNU Radio "terminal".
+Ask if you need help finding it.

 ```python3
 import numpy as np
 from gnuradio import gr